Bidirectional yet asymmetric causality between urban systems and traffic dynamics in 30 cities worldwide

-After deriving the bidirectional causal patterns between urban systems and traffic dynamics, we categorize global cities to explore their similarities and differences by analyzing the shape characteristics of the $\rho-L$ curves.
+\paragraph{Bidirectional causality clustering for global cities} After deriving the bidirectional causal patterns between urban systems and traffic dynamics, we categorize global cities to explore their similarities and differences by analyzing the shape characteristics of the $\rho-L$ curves.
 We employ two distinct distance measures to characterize the $\rho-L$ curves for urban systems and their causal relationships with traffic dynamics across both work and rest days.
-The first measure, dynamic time warping (DTW), assesses the similarity of $\rho-L$ curves by non-linearly aligning them to capture shape variations in bidirectional causal patterns \citep{wang1997alignment}.
+The first measure, dynamic time warping (DTW), assesses the similarity of $\rho-L$ curves by nonlinearly aligning them to capture shape variations in bidirectional causal patterns \citep{wang1997alignment}.
 The second measure, the Jaccard index, quantifies the overlap of areas under the curves to reflect the overall magnitude and distribution of causality influences across cities \citep{rezatofighi2019generalized}.

 Given the bidirectional causality results from STCCM for all library sizes within a city $m$, the two $\rho-L$ curves are denoted as $P^m_{Y \to X}$ and $P^m_{X \to Y}$.
-The DTW distance $DTW_{(m,n,r)}$ between cities $m$ and $n$ for urban systems and traffic dynamics $Y_{\text{mob}}$ on rest days $r$ is computed as follows:
+The DTW distance $\mathrm{DTW}_{(m,n,r)}$ between cities $m$ and $n$ for urban systems $X \in \{X_{\text{str}},X_{\text{frm}},X_{\text{fun}}\}$ and traffic dynamics $Y$ on rest days $r$ is computed as follows: